Vicodin Addiction Treatment in Pennsylvania

 Treating Vicodin Addiction

-Once detox is complete or medication-assisted treatment has begun, attention turns to treating the addiction.
+Once detox is complete through a Silvermist Recovery affiliate or medication-assisted treatment has begun, attention turns to treating the addiction.
 Following detox with treatment is central to a successful recovery.
 A study published in the Irish Medical Journal found that 91% of clients participating in an opioid detox program not followed by treatment ended up relapsing, with 59% turning back to opioids within a week of leaving detox.
 However, participants in the study who entered a treatment program either didn’t relapse or their relapse was delayed significantly.

 Treating an addiction is far more complex than treating dependence.
 People who are addicted to drugs or alcohol almost always have underlying issues that contributed to the substance abuse, and addiction causes numerous problems in your life, which can further perpetuate the addiction.
 The high-quality treatment programs at Silvermist address all of an individual’s unique issues and needs through a variety of therapies, services, and interventions.
 Because addiction leads to dysfunctional thought and behavior patterns, re-learning to think and behave in healthy ways is central to a successful recovery.